moores-lab/MiRP/README.md

 	I/O tab:

-	Input images STAR file: *binx1 output .star file with scaled helical track length created above* (NOT segment averages) Reference map: *unbinned decorated synthetic reference of corresponding PF number OR rescaled output reconstruction from previous round*.
-Can resample a previously used reference onto a box of correct dimensions and pixel size using relion_image_handler
+	Input images STAR file: *binx1 output .star file with scaled helical track length created above* (NOT segment averages) Reference map: *unbinned decorated synthetic reference of corresponding PF number OR rescaled output reconstruction from previous round* (see examples in
+	'references/high_resolution_refinement/' directory)
 	Reference mask: 1xbinned soft edged mask encapsulating all non-noise density created with MaskCreate to cover only the central 30% of the MT.

 	Reference tab: